-- 2. Demonstrate good sportsmanship throughout the contest year by treating opposing players, coaches, and officials, all representatives with respect - 3.
+- 1. Model Christ in speech and behavior - 2.
+Demonstrate good sportsmanship throughout the contest year by treating opposing players, coaches, and officials, all representatives with respect - 3.
 Care for school equipment, other's property, and school facilities - 4.
 Respect my coaches and accept correction and instruction from any and all authority, understanding they are not only here to guide me, but also, look out for the wellbeing of my teammates and myself. - 5.
 Represent my family, school, team and God in such a way that brings honor to each, whether competing at home or away games - 6.
 Full abide by the NCA Middle School Code of Conduct

-NCA reserves the right to determine in its discretion whether the terms and condition of the NCA Athletic Code have been violated.
+NCA reserves the right to determine in its discretion whether the terms and conditions of the NCA Athletic Code have been violated.